XBraid/xbraid/docs/Examples.md

    However, the time-point spacing between the two points internal to the vector stays the same on all time grids, while the spacing between vectors grows on coarse time grids.
-This creates an irregular spacing which is problematic for BDF-k methods and lends itself to the shell-vector strategy that lets meta-data be stored at all time points, even for F-points which are usually not stored.
+This creates an irregular spacing which is problematic for BDF-k methods.
+Thus the shell-vector strategy lets meta-data be stored at all time points, even for F-points which are usually not stored, so that the irregular spacings can be tracked and accounted for with the BDF method.
+(Note, there are other possible uses for shell-vectors.)

-   There are many strategies for handling the coarse time-grids (dropping the BDF order, adjusting time-point spacings inside the vector, etc...).
+   There are many strategies for handling the coarse time-grids with BDF methods (dropping the BDF order, adjusting time-point spacings inside the lumped vectors, etc...).
 Prospective users are encouraged to contact xbraid-support@llnl.gov because this is active research.

+   See ``examples/ex-01-expanded-bdf2.c``.

-13. **Storage**:
+13. **Storage**:  This option (see [braid_SetStorage](@ref braid_SetStorage))

-   This option (see [braid_SetStorage](@ref braid_SetStorage)) allows the user to specify storage at all time points (C and F) or only at C-points.
-This extra storage is useful for implicit methods, where the solution value from the *previous XBraid iteration* for a time step can be used as the initial guess to the implicit solver.
-This is often a better initial guess than using the solution value from the previous time step.
-The default is to store only C-point values, thus the better initial guess is only available there.
+    allows the user to specify storage at all time points (C and F) or only at C-points.
+This extra storage is useful for implicit methods, where the solution value from the *previous XBraid iteration* for time step \f$i\f$ can be used as the initial guess when computing step \f$i\f$ with the implicit solver.
+This is often a better initial guess than using the solution value from the previous time step \f$i-1\f$.
+The default is to store only C-point values, thus the better initial guess is only available at C-points in the default setting.
+When storage is turned on at F-points, the better initial guess becomes available everywhere.

    In general, the user should always use the *ustop* parameter in *Step()* as the initial guess for an implicit solve.
-If storage is turned on (set to 0), then this value will always be the improved initial guess for C- and F-points.
+If storage is turned on (i.e., set to 0), then this value will always be the improved initial guess for C- and F-points.
 If storage is not turned on, then this will be the improved guess only for C-points.
 For F-points, it will equal the solution from the previous time step.